 Suffering injuries due to someone else’s careless or reckless conduct is stressful and overwhelming, especially when you’re unfamiliar with the legal system.

-Our personal injury lawyers at Long & Long Attorneys at Law believe injured victims should understand how their actions can affect their personal injury cases.
+Our personal injury lawyers at The Long Brothers believe injured victims should understand how their actions can affect their personal injury cases.
 Here are five things you need to know after being involved in an accident:

 1. Inform the appropriate party of your accident.